epam/ai-dial-helm/charts/dial-core/README.md

 Using this Helm chart, you can deploy AI DIAL Core.

-> Refer to [AI DIAL Core](https://github.com/epam/ai-dial-core) repository to learn about it.
+> Refer to [AI DIAL Core](https://github.com/epam/ai-dial-core) repository to learn about it./
 > Refer to [AI DIAL Documentation](https://docs.epam-rail.com/architecture#ai-dial-core) to learn more about its components and features.

 ## Prerequisites